Table of Contents

 - Subscribers are 8x more likely to follow an SMS call-to-action

 Combined, all these statistics and facts mean that SMS messaging is one of the most effective communication and marketing methods to date.
 And because A2P texting is a form of SMS, it means that these same success rates apply.

 - Connecting to a (nearly) unlimited number of customers in minutes

 - Saving time, money, and resources by automatically sending texts to preset contact lists

 - Meeting needs of a larger number of subscribers using additional SMS features

 If your company needs to send a large number of texts or connect with a large number of people, then A2P texting is the recommended communication and marketing method.

 Person-to-person messaging, also known as peer-to-peer messaging and commonly abbreviated as P2P messaging, is when a person is sending and receiving messages from another person.
 When you're texting your friend about the new café you tried out, those are P2P messages.

 P2P texting includes messages sent between mobile phones and messages send using an API as a conduit.
-Typically, P2P texting is done using a long code.
-And just like A2P SMS and short codes, there are certain rules and regulations that all companies have to follow.
+Typically, P2P texting is done using a SMS long code.
+And just like A2P SMS and short codes, there are certain long code rules and regulations that all companies have to follow.

 P2P messaging has a wide variety of uses, from sending customers appointment reminders to connecting subscribers with influencers and more.
 This flexibility is just one of its many benefits, which we'll cover a bit later.